dowjones/react-cellblock/README.md

 ## Column

 The `<Column/>` component divides rows into regions.
-You specify the width of a columns as either a fraction of its parent or as a number of grid units.
+Even though you configure the grid in terms of units (an 8 unit view or 12 unit view) You specify the width of a columns as a fraction of its parent.
+This keeps nesting from becoming brittle.
+In this sense, the column nesting is similar to bootstrap and foundation.

 Here is an example of using fractions:
 ```js